 Wolfram Computation Meets Knowledge

-How do I find my MathID with Mathematica?
+How do I find my MachineID with Mathematica?

 Read this article in: Deutsch, Español, Français, 日本語, 한국어, Português, Русский, 中文

-Your MathID is a unique identification code for your computer used to tie your license information to your specific machine.
+Your MachineID is a unique identification code for your computer used to tie your license information to your specific machine.

-To generate the MathID associated with your machine, you need to have Mathematica installed.
+To generate the MachineID associated with your machine, you need to have Mathematica installed.

-Finding Your MathID Before or While Activating Mathematica
+Finding Your MachineID Before or While Activating Mathematica

-The MathID can be displayed while activating the product.
+The MachineID can be displayed while activating the product.

 1. Start Mathematica on your machine.